 The College provides an opportunity for Advanced Placement within the Professional Nursing Program.
-All other educational programs within the College will evaluate transfer credit as stated within the "Credit for Previous Education" section.
+All other educational programs within the College will evaluate transfer credit as stated within the "Transferring from Another Nursing or Allied Health Program" section.
 No other Advanced Placement opportunities are provided.